Ohara124c41/RoboND-PR2-3D_Perception/README.md

 ##### Histogram Data Analysis:

 This time, the results were much better.
-Since trial-and-error was taking too long from initialization to the histogram plot, the Slack channel was consulted in order to find suitable `leaf size, axes intercepts, k-values and cluster size.` However, there was no consensus in what the best choices were, and different students could get excellent results with very different setups.
+Since trial-and-error was taking too long from initialization to the histogram plot, the Slack channel was consulted in order to find suitable `leaf size, axes intercepts, k-values and cluster size.` However, there was no consensus on what the best choices were, and different students could get excellent results with very different setups.
 These parameters are implemented in the `pcl_callback()` but are the most noticeable here, as human perception is not good at distinguishing small visual differences.
 A small change in one parameter can have drastic impacts on the result of the program.
-The following values results in the results in the images:
+The following values result in the displayed in images:

 parameter | values
 ----|-----